 You can create a valid will if you write the entire document in your own handwriting, date it, and sign it.
 Do not put any additional gifts or instructions below your signature.
 That is it!
 Handwritten wills do not require witnesses.

 A codicil is an amendment to a previous will.
-For instance, if you want to chance the executor of your will and leave everything else the same, you a holograph codicil can be done very quickly and simply.
+For instance, if you want to change the executor of your will and leave everything else the same, you can do a holograph codicil very quickly and simply.
 To make a holograph codicil you must write the entire document by hand, date, and sign it at the bottom.
+If the changes you want to make are more complex than that, you really should consider making a new typewritten will – although a holograph now, followed by a typewritten as soon as practicable, is the most prudent course.

 In Ontario, a typewritten will must be: